Box scheme information

 Please give us sufficient notice – by 5pm Thursday the week before – if you need to cancel a bag.
 This is so that we don’t harvest or buy in any produce that is not actually needed and then goes to waste.
-If late cancellations are made there is a small charge to cover the costs incurred.
+If late cancellations are made there is a charge of 50% of the value to cover the costs incurred.

 What about when I’m away?

 If you're going away you can contact the office to arrange to have your deliveries temporarily stopped.
 Please do this one week before leaving.
 Any credit arising from cancellations can be refunded on your return, or left on your account in case you wish to order any additional items.